pkdone/MongoDB-AUTO-HA/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;_(the 3 monitoring scripts will now report that all 3 servers are happily running and the recovered server, shown now as a secondary, is catching up on the records it missed when it was down)_

-7. In the __top left__ pane, stop the Python script running and then re-start it again with the argument `retry` passed to it, to instruct the PyMongo driver to now enable retryable reads & writes, to further insulate the client application from the short failover window that occurs when a primary goes dowm:
+7. In the __top left__ pane, stop the Python script running and then re-start it again with the argument `retry` passed to it, to instruct the PyMongo driver to now enable retryable reads & writes, to further insulate the client application from the short failover window that occurs when a primary goes down:

 ```bash
 # Type CTRL-C / CMD-C